-Kirstin Ihde is currently Assistant Professor of Piano at the University of Wisconsin-Oshkosh, where she teaches class piano and collaborates with both faculty and students in the music department.
-Her prior appointments include teaching class piano at Edgewood College in Madison, WI and class piano and accompanying at the University of Northern Iowa.
+Kirstin Ihde is currently Assistant Professor of Piano at the University of Wisconsin-Oshkosh, where she teaches class piano and collaborates frequently with both faculty and students.
+Her prior appointments include teaching class piano at Edgewood College in Madison, Wisconsin and class piano and accompanying at the University of Northern Iowa.
 Kirstin received a DMA in collaborative piano with a minor in opera coaching from the University of Wisconsin-Madison, where she studied with Professor Martha Fischer.
 In addition, she holds an MM in piano performance from the University of Northern Iowa in Cedar Falls, Iowa, where she studied with Howard Aibel and Genadi Zagor, and a BA in piano performance from St. Ambrose University in Davenport, Iowa, where she studied with Dr. Joan Trapp.

 Prior to joining the faculty at UW-Oshkosh, Kirstin served as a pianist for both Madison Opera and Fresco Opera in Madison, Wisconsin.
 An active collaborator with a passion for art song, she has participated in recent years in the Baldwin-Wallace Art Song Festival and Songfest, where she worked with world-renowned artists Graham Johnson, Martin Katz, Roger Vignoles, Warren Jones, John Musto, Libby Larsen, Gidon Saks, and Christine Brewer.
 Kirstin also collaborates extensively with many instrumentalists, and she has performed with such notable names as Rex Richardson, Tom Hooten, and John Thorne.
 She is a past winner of the Irving Shain Woodwind and Piano Duo Competition.

 When Kirstin is not busy with her academic year, she has served as the pianist for the Interlochen Trumpet Institute and as a member of the piano faculty at Blue Lake Fine Arts Camp.
 In addition, Kirstin maintains a private studio where she teaches students of all ages and abilities and performs frequently as a freelance collaborative pianist.